 After discussion upon a motion duly made by Tom Baldrige and seconded by Jean Martin, it is:

-RESOLVED, that the extension to the Guaranteed Property contract is approved.
+RESOLVED, that Modification #2 of the Vendor Agreement with Guaranteed Property Services, LLC for the provision of custodial services at 1046 Manheim Pike, Lancaster, Pennsylvania for a term ending February 28, 2022 in an amount not to exceed $2,375.00 per month, is hereby approved.

 (Motion carried unanimously.)